Staining TypesCream and Brown Photographic Beauty Site Launch Website 53

 Simple Staining:

-Simple staining is one step method using only one dye.
+Simple staining is a step method using only one dye.
 Simple staining uses only one reagent and is used to determine the shape, arrangement of microbial, and dimensions.

 Differential Staining: